 5. The motherhood penalty

-To be clear, it’s not the job of women and gender minorities to eliminate systemic gender discrimination.
+To be clear, it’s not the job of women and gender minorities to eliminate systemic gender inequality and discrimination.
 But according to the World Economic Forum, it will take more than 130 years for the gender gap across the world to close — and that’s a long time to wait.
-In the meantime, here are a few ways that women+ in tech can navigate the gender gap, improve their chances of success, and thrive.
+In the meantime, here are a few ways that women in tech can navigate the gender gap, advocate for themselves, and thrive.

 Find good mentors

 Mentors play a key role in a person’s professional growth and success, whether you’re fresh out of school or halfway through your career.
-In a recent panel discussion organized by PDQ, three women business leaders offered some valuable insights and advice on finding mentors who can help you.
+In an internal panel discussion organized by PDQ, three women business leaders offered some valuable insights and advice on finding mentors who can help you.

 Reach out actively and choose people with roles and experiences that you’re interested in.